-Instead of cancelling a virtual team meeting if everyone claims they’re too busy or things came up, reschedule it for a better time.
+Instead of canceling a virtual team meeting if everyone claims they’re too busy or things came up, reschedule it for a better time.
 Seeing other humans on the other end of the screen confirms to everyone that you exist behind the words in the emails.

-Collaborate on files, projects and presentations together in real time.
+Collaborate on files, projects and presentations together in real-time.

-Have you ever worked on a shared Google spreadsheet and been delighted with seeing your colleague’s edits in real time?
+Have you ever worked on a shared Google spreadsheet and been delighted with seeing your colleague’s edits in real-time?
 To me, that’s one of the coolest gifts that technology has given us.